 How can doctors tell if I have Meniere disease?

 Doctors suspect Meniere disease based on your symptoms.

 There's no test to say for sure that you have Meniere disease.
 But doctors sometimes do an MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more to be sure something else isn't causing your symptoms.
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more (magnetic resonance imaging) to be sure something else isn't causing your symptoms.
 You'll usually have a hearing test.

 How do doctors treat Meniere disease?

 Doctors usually give you medicine to treat the dizziness, nausea, and throwing up.
 They advise you not to take part in any activities that increase the risk of falling.